State Correctional Institution – Fayette

-The State Correctional Institution at Fayette is a 2,000 bed maximum-security prison located in a remote section of Fayette County, Pennsylvania, in the United States.
+The State Correctional Institution at Fayette is a 2,000 bed maximum-security prison for men located in a remote section of Fayette County, Pennsylvania, in the United States.
 The prison is located southeast of Pittsburgh and was built to replace two institutions (SCI-Waynesburg and SCI-Pittsburgh) to make the Commonwealth's prison system more energy-efficient.
 It is the only prison in the Commonwealth where Pennsylvania license plates are manufactured, holding that distinction since 2003.

+In December 2025, Fayette held 2,032 inmates against a public capacity of 2,372 individuals, or 85.7%.

 Construction of SCI-Fayette

 The $125 million, 238 acre facility was constructed on land that was formerly the site of one of the largest coal operations in the world, where coal from nearby mines was washed and shipped away.
 The institution covers 692000 sqft under roof and 53 acre within the perimeter fence.
 The construction of the prison included a sewage treatment plant for the prison and neighboring communities in the township.

 Inmate Exposure to Toxic Coal Waste

 In 2014, a report published by the Abolitionist Law Center found more than 80 percent of inmates were suffering from symptoms related to exposure to coal ash, including respiratory, throat, and sinus conditions, gastrointestinal problems, and adverse skin conditions.
-Unlike reports of health problems at other state prisons in Pennsylvania, most SCI Fayette inmates responding in the investigation said symptoms didn’t appear until after their arrival at SCI Fayette.
+Unlike reports of health problems at other state prisons in Pennsylvania, most SCI Fayette inmates responding in the investigation said symptoms didn't appear until after their arrival at SCI Fayette.

 The prison is located next to a 506-acre coal ash dump operated by Matt Canestrale Contracting (MCC) since 1997.
-The dump receive coal ash waste from coal-fired power plants throughout the region.
+The dump receives coal ash waste from coal-fired power plants throughout the region.
 The former owner of the dumpsite as well as the land the prison is built on filed for bankruptcy in 1994.
 MCC purchased the 1,357-acre property in 1996 and entered into an agreement with the Pennsylvania Department of Environmental Protection (DEP) to begin site reclamation.
 The dumpsite was then restricted to its current 506 acres and 237 acres were transferred to the Commonwealth of Pennsylvania for the building of SCI Fayette.

-MCC’s reclamation plan was to “cap” the preexisting coal refuse dump by spreading flue gas desulfurization (FDG) sludge (a liquid form of coal ash) over the area to create a barrier which would prevent rainwater from leaching chemicals into the soil, surface water and groundwater.
+MCC's reclamation plan was to “cap” the preexisting coal refuse dump by spreading flue gas desulfurization (FDG) sludge (a liquid form of coal ash) over the area to create a barrier which would prevent rainwater from leaching chemicals into the soil, surface water and groundwater.
 The FDG cap would then be covered with a mix of coal ash and topsoil.
 Coal ash and topsoil were also used to stabilize a dam which was holding back a large pond of coal slurry.
 The dam was categorized as a “high hazard” meaning its failure is “likely to cause loss of human life”.